Coffee Table Books to Inspire your Interior Design

 I don’t collect many things, but one of the things I do collect is books.
+(I also collect shells, but that’s for another post.)
 I like to add a few hardcover books to my collection each year.
 They are a tremendous source of inspiration for me.
-Not to mention they make the best decor!
+Not to mention, they make the best decor!

-I’m highlighting some of my favorite interior design coffee table books, the ones with beautiful spines that will look amazing on your shelves and coffee tables.
-If you are looking for non-design coffee table books, check out some of my picks in this post here.
+In today’s post, I’m highlighting some of my favorite design coffee table books.
+The ones with the beautiful spines that will look amazing on your shelves and coffee tables.
+The ones that will inspire you for days.
+The ones that you will pick up again and again.
+The ones that actually teach you something.

 Grab yourself a cup of coffee and get snuggly.
-These books are listed in random order, not in order of popularity.
-I realize that beauty is in the eye of the beholder and that interior style is so subjective.
-But I do hope that you find one here you love!
+These design coffee table books are listed in random order, not in order of popularity.
+And yes, I realize beauty is in the eye of the beholder and that interior style is so subjective.
+But I do hope that you find one here that moves you!

 1. Made for Living

 If money was no object and I wanted to hire a designer, I would speed-dial Amber Lewis.
 Sometimes it’s hard to describe your individual decorating style because it’s a mix of many things.
-But now I can say I’m Amber Lewis’ Style.
-Her book features beautiful photography, impeccably styled interiors, and design tips.
+Amber Lewis’ style is a mix of things.

 2. Architectural Digest